 Wisdom teeth, also known as third molars, are the last teeth to erupt in your mouth.
 This generally occurs between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”

 A tooth becomes impacted when there is a lack of space in the dental arch and its growth and eruption are prevented by overlying gum, bone, or another tooth.
-A tooth may be partially impacted, which means a portion of it has broken through the gum, or totally impacted and unable to break through the gum at all.
+A tooth may be partially impacted, which means a portion of it has broken through the gum, or totally impacted and is unable to break through the gum at all.

 The early humans lived off the land and ate a rough diet resulting in the excessive wear of their teeth.
 Drifting of the teeth to compensate for this wear ensured that space was available for most wisdom teeth to erupt by adolescence.
-The presence of the third molars also provided much needed chewing and grinding surface.
+The presence of the third molars also provided much-needed chewing and grinding surfaces.
 The modern diet is much more refined and softer and, along with orthodontic tooth straightening procedures, produces a much fuller dental arch which commonly does not leave room for the wisdom teeth to erupt, thereby setting the stage for the various problems associated with impacted wisdom teeth.

 Impacted and partially impacted teeth can lead to difficulty with oral hygiene, food impaction, discomfort, periodontal disease, and infection.
 They may also crowd or damage adjacent teeth or their roots.

 Cyst formation may also be a serious problem related to impacted teeth.
 The sac surrounding the impacted tooth can become filled with fluid and enlarged forming a cyst.
-As the cyst grows it may hollow out the jaw and permanently damage adjacent teeth, the surrounding bone and nerves.
+As the cyst grows it may hollow out the jaw and permanently damage adjacent teeth, the surrounding bone, and nerves.
 Rarely, if a cyst is not treated, a tumor may develop from its walls and a more serious surgical procedure may be required to remove it.

-Despite the considerable concern regarding impacted third molars, a recent study sponsored by the American Association of Oral and Maxillofacial Surgeons and the Oral and Maxillofacial Surgery Foundation finds that third molars which have broken through the tissue and erupted into the mouth in a normal, upright position may be as prone to disease as those third molars that remain impacted.
+Despite the considerable concern regarding impacted third molars, a recent study sponsored by the American Association of Oral and Maxillofacial Surgeons and the Oral and Maxillofacial Surgery Foundation finds those third molars which have broken through the tissue and erupted into the mouth in a normal, upright position may be as prone to disease as those third molars that remain impacted.

 Not all problems related to third molars are painful or visible.
 Damage can occur without your being aware of it.